savonet/book/video.md

 ### Blank and colored frames

-The operator `blank` can generate video (in addition to audio): it will generate a blank image (transparent).
+The operator `blank` can generate video (in addition to audio): it will generate an image which is _blank_, i.e. fully transparent.
 In order to generate a video of a given color, you can use the `video.fill` operator which fills the video of the source with the color specified in the `color` argument.
 For instance, the script

 ```{.liquidsoap include="liq/video.fill.liq" from=1}
 ```